renatoliveira/apex-test-list/README.md

 List all files specified in the classes in your package directories and have the result be in the format for the CLI.

-The classes should have a comment starting with `@Tests` somewhere.
+The classes should have a comment starting with the `@Tests:` prefix somewhere.
 This is what the tool reads to return the tests.
+You can separate multiple tests by commas, spaces, or both.
+This tool will parse both and remove extra spaces it may find.

 For example, the `Sample.cls` file in the `samples` folder contains a comment like this:

 ```java
 // @Tests: SampleTest,SuperSampleTest